itspriddle/josh.fail/_posts/2013/2013-07-16-documenting-with-tomdoc-and-github-pages.markdown

 We'll be migrating the rest of our projects to use this setup, so keep an eye on [github.com/site5][Site5 GitHub] for updates!

+---

-> Update (Feb 28, 2017): This post has been copied from the old Eng5 blog here
-> for posterity --- I left the Eng5 team in July 2015, and the rest of the
-> team disbanded the following August after its acquisition.
+**EDIT, Feb 28, 2017:** This post has been copied from the old Eng5 blog here for posterity --- I left the Eng5 team in July 2015, and the rest of the team disbanded the following August after its acquisition.

 [RDoc]: http://rdoc.sourceforge.net/
 [YARD]: http://yardoc.org/